ArasLabs/collab-folders/Import/READ_ME.txt

 - Added is_shared icon display for shared files on folder grid
 - Added effectivity modes and filter drop down on folder grid ("current" and "latest released" view of controlled items)
 - Folder Templates: Added null relationship to register method for auto numbers of folder controlled items (poly item)
-- Copy form Folder Templates: Improved logic for "Reference" or "Copy" option on relatinships to Controlled Items.
+- Copy form Folder Templates: Improved logic for "Reference" or "Copy" option on relationships to Controlled Items.
    - Files of documents are now physically copied in vault.
 - Copy from Folder Templates: Attached files on template folders are physically copied to new folder in vault.